apache/shardingsphere/Proposal.md

 ### Meritocracy

 This project started from Dangdang at year 2015 and opened on GitHub at year 2016.
 At year 2017 Jingdong recognized its value, and determined to sponsor.
 We set up the PMC team and committer team.
 The project has contributors and users from many companies.
 The new contributors are guided, discussed and reviewed by the existed PMC members.
 When they are ready, PMC will start a vote to promote him/her to become a member of PMC and Committer Team.
-See the details [here](http://shardingjdbc.io/community/en/02-contribute/).
+See the details [here](http://shardingjdbc.io/community/en/01-organization/).
 Contributions are always welcomed.

 ### Community

-Now we have set 2 development teams on JingDong and Dangdang for project.
+Now we have set 2 development teams on JingDong and Dangdang for the project.
 CHINA TELECOM, Sohu, DataMan and Enniu are interesting on Sharding, We hope to grow the base of contributors by inviting all those who offer contributions and excel through the use of The Apache Way.
 Right now, we make use of github as code hosting as well as gitter for community communication.

 ### Core Developers